la2050/archive/_projects/2014/the-cyber-insecurity-initiative-of-the-los-angeles-healthcare-security-systems-project.md

     are being addressed, no organizations are currently seeking to address this issue holistically across the healthcare sector.
 We need a framework for best practices, and this has to come from the private sector.
-  cost: >-
-    The total anticipated cost of the initiative is approximately $250,000 over three years.
-This figure includes an assumption that our data collection will have very robust participation from prospective respondents.
-COMMET will aggressively seek funding from other sources to fund the initiative beyond the first year.
-However, the first-year funding provided by LA2050 is essential to get the project started.
-Also, as an alternative, the data collected during the first year with LA2050 funding can still be extremely valuable even if it the number of respondents is lower than desired.
-In other words, the project would still be a success if follow-on funding were not secured.
-The estimate of $250,000 is based on our ideal endstate, but we can still achieve a very worthwhile goal with one year of funding.
-  budget: "Principal Investigator – Peter Katona, MD – 10% time, $17,000\r\nProject Manager(s) – Julie Walmsley – 50% time, $40,000\r\nSurveyors (4) – to be hired - $20,000 ($5,000 each)\r\nStatistical Consultant – to be hired –  $5,000\r\nIT Support – to be hired – $8,000\r\nPrinting, materials and supplies, etc. – $5,000\r\nMISC. – $5,000 "
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '0'